fearn-e/fearn-e/README.md

 Hi there!
 I'm Ellie, and alongside making music, I work on various coding projects 🙂

-Currently finishing up my research with the ACorEx project, and will be looking to enter the industry.
+Currently finishing up my research with the ACorEx project, and will be looking for further research or industry work to take on.

 ## Projects
 - [ACorEx](https://github.com/fearn-e/acorex) - audio corpus explorer built with the intention to investigate a 3D UI and time series analysis (2024) [C++]